Almaren/Android_Billing_v4up_PurchaseManager/README.md

 ## How to use:
 **All methods of PurchaseManager must be called from the main ui thread.**
+1. Edit PurchaseType enum class.
+The enum value names must be exactly as defined in Google Play Console in app products names.
-1. Call init(activity: Activity, listener: PurchaseListener) from Activity.onCreate(..).
+2. Call init(activity: Activity, listener: PurchaseListener) from Activity.onCreate(..).
 Via PurchaseListener you will receive available products to purchase, a purchased items, a result from the recent purchase.
-2. Call onResume() from Activity.onResume()
+3. Call onResume() from Activity.onResume()
-3. Call dispose() from Activity.onDestroy()
+4. Call dispose() from Activity.onDestroy()
-4. IAP methods: getItemPrices() and purchaseItem(itemType: PurchaseType)
+5. IAP methods: getItemPrices() and purchaseItem(itemType: PurchaseType)